-This comprehensive field practice will provide the students an opportunity to develop skills which will make them a competent public health professional with the ability to identify health problems and needs of the district and community.
-This course will also enable them to assess resource potentials and constraints, prioritize the health problems and set strategies for solving them, collaborate to develop suitable options and action plans for addressing the health problems in district.
-They will also be able to work in promotive, preventive, curative and rehabilitative health services as part of district health team.
-Students will learn supervision and monitoring of district health programs, developing action plans for feasible and effective solution to problems found in collaboration with district stakeholders.
+The municipal health systems residential field provides the students an opportunity to develop skills which will make them a competent public health professional with the ability to identify health problems and needs of the community.
+This course also enables them to assess resource potentials and constraints, prioritize the health problems and set strategies for solving them, collaborate to develop suitable options and action plans for addressing the health problems in district.
+They will also be able learn the management of promotive, preventive, curative and rehabilitative health services as part of the municipal health team.
+Students will learn supervision and monitoring of health programs, developing action plans for feasible and effective solution to problems found in collaboration with the local stakeholders.

-The total duration of this residential field will be 60 days in the district.
+The total duration of this residential field is 60 days in the municipal health systems.
 One group composed 5-6 students will be sent to the field.